 Full Obedience, Not Partial

 God gave Noah specific instructions about building the ark.
-Every detail mattered.
-Noah followed exactly as commanded, and his obedience preserved his family.
-This shows that selective obedience is not enough; we must trust God fully.
+Every detail mattered, from its dimensions to the materials that were to be used.
+Noah followed exactly as commanded and his obedience preserved his family from destruction.
+He did not argue with God or attempt to change the instructions according to his own understanding.
+This shows that selective obedience is not enough; we must trust God fully and follow His guidance completely, even when we do not understand every reason behind it.

 Obedience as a Witness

 Noah’s life was a silent sermon to those around him.
-His obedience set him apart and testified to his trust in God.
+Year after year, his obedience testified to his faith in God while the rest of society ignored God’s warnings.
+His actions set him apart and demonstrated unwavering trust in the Lord.
 In the same way, our obedience today can serve as a powerful witness to others.
+When believers choose integrity, faithfulness and godly living, they reflect God’s truth and encourage others to seek Him as well.

 Lesson 5: God Provides a Way of Salvation